-We have conducted clinical trials and presently support many clinical trials run by third parties, which ordinarily involve testing an investigational drug on a limited number of individuals to evaluate a product's safety, determine a safe dosage range and identify side effects.
+We have conducted clinical trials and presently support many clinical trials run by third parties, which ordinarily involve testing an investigational drug on a limited number of individuals to evaluate the drug's safety, determine a safe dosage range and identify side effects.
 Errors or omissions could occur during a clinical trial that may result in harm to study volunteers, or if unnoticed and regulatory approval is received, to consumers of the drug, or that may undermine the usefulness of the clinical trial or data from the clinical trial and may delay the entry of a drug to the market.
+In addition, failure to operate such clinical trials in accordance with the FDA, the U.S. Drug Enforcement Agency ("DEA"), and other applicable regulations could result in disruptions to our operations.

 Our contracts with the pharmaceutical sponsors include provisions entitling us to be indemnified or entitling us to a limitation of liability.
-These provisions do not uniformly protect us against liability arising from certain of our own actions, such as gross negligence or misconduct.
+These provisions do not uniformly protect us against liability arising from certain of our own actions or those of our professional staff, such as gross negligence or misconduct.
 We could be materially and adversely affected if we were required to pay damages or bear the costs of defending any claim which is not covered by or exceeds the limits of a contractual indemnification provision, or in the event that a party who must indemnify us does not fulfill its indemnification obligations, or which is beyond the level of our insurance coverage.